-The entire SDLC process divided into the following stages:
+The entire SDLC process divided into the following SDLC steps:

 - Phase 1: Requirement collection and analysis

-In this tutorial, I have explained all these phases
+In this tutorial, I have explained all these Software Development Life Cycle Phases

 The requirement is the first stage in the SDLC process.
 It is conducted by the senior team members with inputs from all the stakeholders and domain experts in the industry.
 Planning for the quality assurance requirements and recognization of the risks involved is also done at this stage.